LIFE HACKS INSPIRED LIVING No free lunches for me CHARLES ASSISI

 impale me for saying this.
 It is a bad idea.

 As far as ideas go, free software is too damn nice an idea.
 And nice guys finish last.

 For that one reason alone, my guess is free software will always remain on the fringes of

-Having said that, I must confess that until a few years ago, I swore by free software and
+Having said that, I must confess that until a few years ago, I swore by free software

-wait until the company issues a fix.
+So you just wait until the company issues a fix.

 Would you buy a car if you couldnt open the hood?
 Stallman thundered.
 Nooooo, I

 screamed with the rest of the crowd.
 Then would you buy software you cant rewrite? he

 thundered again.
 No friggin way, the crowd screamed again.
 If Ive paid for software,

 I ought to have the freedom to fix it if its broke.
 That, Stallman said, was free